data61/landshark/README.md

 ## Landshark Commands

+The Following section describes all landshark commands, sub-commands and options.
+The major commands in landshark are:

 Command | Description
 | --- | --- |
 `landshark-import` | Import geotiff features and shapefile targets into landshark-compatible formats